 - Reviews do not always appear the same year in which the book was published.
 You may have to check indexes for a year or two following the publication date.

-- Indexes usually cover certain dates.
+- Indexes and databases usually cover certain dates.
 If your book was written in 1925, for example, you will need to use an index to sources that include that date.